rstacruz/oec-guide/docs/prc_license.md

 ## To do

-- Check if your profession requires a PRC license.
+- <input type='checkbox'> Check if your profession requires a PRC license.

-- Acquire a PRC license, if you don't have one yet.
+- <input type='checkbox'> Acquire a PRC license, if you don't have one yet.

-- Submit a copy of your license as part of the requirements for POEA evaluation phase 1.
+- <input type='checkbox'> Submit a copy of your license as part of the requirements for POEA evaluation phase 1.

 <br>